roadiz/docs/developer/case-studies/download-to-vagrant.rst

     git flow init;
     # Git flow should checkout on develop branch for you

-4. Install Roadiz’ *composer* dependencies (after cloning the theme to be sure that all *composer* dependencies are loaded)
+4. Install Roadiz’ *Composer* dependencies (after cloning the theme to be sure that all *composer* dependencies are loaded)

 .. code-block:: bash